watson-developer-cloud/salesforce-sdk/README.md

 The IBM Watson Salesforce SDK uses the [Watson API](http://www.ibm.com/watson/developercloud/) services to help you solve complex problems using Apex in your Salesforce environment.
 If you'd like, you can follow along with our video playlist [here](https://www.youtube.com/playlist?list=PLZDyxLlNKRY8qrs90oRPvVHocJhYOOj3n) to start using the SDK.
 Otherwise, continue reading to learn how to get started.

+**HEADS UP!**

+There's a new major version of the SDK out!
+Check out the release and what's changed here: https://github.com/watson-developer-cloud/salesforce-sdk/releases/tag/v4.0.0.
+There were no sweeping changes, but upgrading will require changing your existing code a bit.

 ## Before you begin

 * You need an [IBM Cloud][ibm-cloud-onboarding] account.